taedlar/es2_mudlib/README.md

 ### Open Source

-You are **not required** to open source your MUD built on ES2 mudlib.
-This is technically the same in old license, and this is why MIT license is choosed rather than GPL.
+You are **not required** to open source your MUD game built on ES2 mudlib.
+This is technically the same in old license and in MIT license, and this is why MIT license is choosed rather than GPL.